o3de/o3de.org/content/docs/user-guide/features/platforms/android/reference.md

 ---
 # Reference for Android {#android-reference}

- This section is a reference for commands and build settings used by Lumberyard when working with the Android platform\.
+ This section is a reference for commands and build settings used by O3DE when working with the Android platform\.
 For general information and system\-wide build settings or commands, see the following topics\.
 + [Waf Commands and Options](/docs/userguide/waf/commands.md)
 + [Waf Project Settings](/docs/userguide/waf/project-settings.md)